Timsel1/S6-Portfolio/Contents/1. Strange Devices/README.md

 # Launch Week - Strange Devices
+In this derectory you will find devlogs on my activities during this week.
+These devlog are about designing a mini game, realizing and validating it.

+## Week purpose
 The Launch Weeks are focused on defining yourself as a professional in the games industry.

 What would your ideal role or position in a (game) company be?
 You will create a short CV of yourself and form your Game Studio group.